bmeck/I-D/javascript-mjs/draft.md

 Restrictions on usage:

-: The file extension .mjs must be parsed using the Module grammar of {{ECMA-262}}
+: This media type is obsolete; current implementations should use text/javascript as the only javascript/ECMAscript media type.
+The file extension .mjs must be parsed using the Module grammar of {{ECMA-262}}

 Author: